Trump anti-climate ghost hangs over UN meeting

 But it risks being sidetracked by mounting uncertainty over the world’s number two carbon polluter, with Trump at its helm.

 “This was supposed to be a highly technical and uneventful meeting to flesh out some of the details in the Paris Agreement.
-But, obviously, the speculation coming out of Washington is now at the top of our minds,” the Maldives environment and energy minister, Thoriq Ibrahim, told AFP.
+But, obviously, the speculation coming out of Washington is now at the top of our minds,” the Maldives environment and energy minister, Thoriq Ibrahim, said.

 He chairs the Alliance of Small Island States (AOSIS), a key negotiating bloc in the UN climate forum which will meet from May 8-18.